MapColonies/shared-images/nginx/README.md

 ## Helm Chart

-There is also an Helm Chart for deploying this Nginx in an Openshift environment (let alone any K8S environment).
+There is also an Helm Chart for deploying this NGINX in an Openshift environment (let alone any K8S environment).
-Besides Nginx, this Helm Chart also deploys (on deamend) a Prometheus exporter for Nginx using [nginx-prometheus-exporter](https://github.com/nginxinc/nginx-prometheus-exporter/).
-Follow the parameters below in order to configure Nginx and its Prometheus exporter as you wish.
+Besides NGINX, this Helm Chart also deploys (on deamend) a Prometheus exporter for NGINX using [nginx-prometheus-exporter](https://github.com/nginxinc/nginx-prometheus-exporter/).
+Follow the parameters below in order to configure NGINX and its Prometheus exporter as you wish.

 ### Parameters

 These are the main parameters you should adjust when you deploy this Helm Chart.
 You can find all parameters in the `values.yaml` file.

-  #### Nginx Parameters
+  #### NGINX Parameters

 | Name | Description | Value |
 | ------------------------------------ | ----------------------------------------------------------- | ------- |